 27. In this document, the term Quantity refers to the quantity of a given fluid that could

 be stored in the reservoir being evaluated, given a defined project activity and a certain investment.
-The quantitative evaluation shall take into account both the geological knowledge of the subsurface at the time of the evaluation, and the engineering considerations relating to the reservoir properties as well as the chosen technical solution.
+The quantitative evaluation shall take into account both the geological knowledge of the subsurface at the time of the evaluation, and the engineering considerations relating to the reservoir properties as well as the chosen technical solution and the socio-economic conditions governing the project.
 The quantity stored in one reservoir may be the aggregated quantities from several sources, from one single source or part of the total quantity from one source, and vice versa.

 E. Development Plan